Last Updated on by

 One of the most unsuspecting business is about to be hit by eCommerce- freight.
 Amazon has bought 50 aeroplanes and is delivering its own cargo in many places.
 As per the reports, Amazon will now be competing directly with other logistics companies.
 As eCommerce companies start to rent out their own delivery arms to smaller businesses at pay-per-use models, the current logistics businesses will be hit hard.
 At the same time, many eCommerce companies are even testing delivery methods with drones so as to make deliveries faster and cheaper.
 All this technology makes traditional freight seem unattractive and costly.

 As online stores come up with flashier ideas, offline stores are also starting to have an online presence so that customers find it easier to check out products, prices, place an order online, and more.
-Many offline shops are serving their neighbourhoods with doorstep deliveries to compete directly with eCommerce websites.
+Many offline shops are serving their neighborhoods with doorstep deliveries to compete directly with eCommerce websites.
 Companies are also focusing on the overall shopping experience so that customers are willing to pay more for shopping at brick and mortar stores.

 No matter how much online sales grow, customers would always prefer to walk into a shop, check out what they want to buy, and then get it instantly.
 The convenience is unparalleled and cannot be replicated by an online store.
 That is probably a big reason why eCommerce websites are opening offline stores in order to get closer to their customers.
 In the first quarter of 2018, the world’s biggest eCommerce giant Amazon reported revenue of $4.26B from its physical retails stores!

 Reports like this, have shown that companies with a big online presence are opening offline stores to increase their online sales even faster.
-This is because customers can now put a face to the name and can actually try out some of the offerings in real time.
+This is because customers can now put a face to the name and can actually try out some of the offerings in real-time.
 This encourages them to buy more items online since they find themselves to be more familiar with the companies’ products.
 For example, suppose you wanted to buy a shirt from a company that sells its clothes only online.
 You might not be sure about the fittings and decide against it.
 But suppose you could go to a physical store of the same shirt company, try out a few shirts and get your sizes.
 Then you could order as many shirts as you want, and whenever you want, since you are already familiar with its shirts!